p-j/meteor-crypto-sha256/README.md

 See also
 --------
-The CryptoJS project lives at <https://code.google.com/p/crypto-js/>
+The CryptoJS project lives at <https://code.google.com/p/crypto-js/> and the documentation for Hashers is at <https://code.google.com/p/crypto-js/#Hashers>.

 Related packages
 ----------------